JavaScript is disabled in your browser. Some website features may not function properly.

 • To demonstrate financial viability and financial management, the CE must document it has adequate financial resources to operate the Program daily, has adequate sources of funds to continue to pay employees and suppliers during possible periods of temporary interruptions in Program payments, and/or can pay debts when fiscal claims have been assessed against it.

 • The financial viability review is conducted to ensure that an organization has an adequate financial position by assessing the organization’s financial documentation.
-An organization’s financial position must demonstrate that it can cover the expense of temporary interruptions in program payments for at least three months for CACFP and/or one month for SFSP using non-Program funds.

 • First, the application will be reviewed for completeness.
 Once the application is submitted to TDA, it will be assessed to determine that all information is complete and all required supporting documentation has been submitted.
 Any missing items noted will require the application to be returned to request the missing items.

-Step 4 Visit Prior to Approval (VPA) (typical time of completion: 10 to 14 days)
+Step 4: Visit Prior to Approval (VPA)

 Assistance available in English and Spanish.
 Please call 877-TEX-MEAL (877-839-6325) for help.
 Additional translations services available as well.